pual/couchbase-mobile-portal/md-docs/ready/training/01-create-database.md

 ## Using the pre-built database

-In most cases, apps start with an empty Couchbase Lite database where data is added by the user as you have done above or through synchronization with Sync Gateway.

-However, you can also bundle a pre-built database in your application if your app needs to sync a lot of static data initially.
+You can also bundle a pre-built database in your application if your app needs to sync a lot of static data initially.
 It can be a lot more efficient to bundle a database in your application and install it on the first launch.
 Even if some of the content changes on the server after you create the app, the app's first pull replication will bring the database up to date.
 Here, you will use a pre-built database that contains a list of groceries.
 Download it from the link below and follow the instructions.

 [Download the pre-built database](https://cl.ly/453l3M1O151a/prebuilt-db.zip)